ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 ## Shield

+Note: Shield's pistols can be fired as fast as you can press FIRE.
+You'll sacrifice accuracy for huge DPS, which is very effective at close range.

-P226 reloads very quickly.
+P226 now reloads the fastest of all Shield's guns.

-MP40 fires and reloads faster.
+MP40 can't kill as quickly as the 1911 Pistol, but it's improved fire rate, clip size and reload time will keep you in the fight for longer.

+The 1911 Pistol is vanilla Shield's best gun.
+It's been left unchanged, with other guns being balanced around it.

+The F7AP Pistol is unchanged too.
+It has a very high fire rate, remarkable acurracy, and high AP.

-SWAT Revolver now a beast.
+The SWAT Revolver now a beast.
+Like the 1911, it can now 2-STK, and deals good damage against armor.

-SMG Assault Ultimate heavily buffed.
+SMG Assault Ultimate has been heavily buffed.
+It lasts longer, does more damage, and provides Shield with a new way to shred armor.

 - Shop:
   - [ ] Star costs rebalanced